 A law department has a singular goal: protecting the company.
-This includes a wide swath of legal challenges including intellectual property, fighting legal battles against external parties in alignment with outside counsel, conforming to regulatory compliance, and dispensing legal counsel to company stakeholders.
+This encompasses a wide range of legal challenges, including intellectual property management, litigation support, regulatory compliance, and providing legal counsel to company stakeholders.
+Legal operations supports this mission by ensuring these services are delivered efficiently and cost-effectively.

 The role of legal operations is to bridge the gap between the practice of law and the business operations that support it.
 By applying principles of project management, process improvement, and data analytics, legal operations professionals strive to enhance the overall performance of legal teams.